adamnelson97/Clue-CSCI-306/README.md

 # ClueGame
-A recreation of the game clue created by Nathaniel Fuller and Adam Nelson
+A recreation of the game clue created by Nathaniel Fuller, Youjun Lee and Adam Nelson